MichaelWiesheu/MotorOptimization/README.md

 These files are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+While the code is under GPL 3.0, the geometrical motor design is taken from the JMAG-RT Motor Model Library and is subject to JSOL's terms of use https://www.jmag-international.com/modellibrary.
+Material data is taken from FEMM which is published under the Aladdin Free Public License https://www.femm.info/wiki/license.

 # Authors:
 Michael Wiesheu, Theodor Komann, Melina Merkel, Sebastian Schöps, Stefan Ulbrich, Idoia Cortes Garcia